AndiKod/ci-/README.md

 - ${3:news} : The corresponding database table (lowercase).
 - ${4:id}   : *In case you changed the primary_key*
 - ${0}      : The mouse cursor will end here after last tab.

-The meaning and use of the config settings are in the docs at <a href="https://codeigniter4.github.io/userguide/models/model.html" target="_blank">CI4 Docs> Modeling Data> Using CodeIgniter's Model</a>

-The exemple function is from the official ["News section" tutorial](https://codeigniter4.github.io/userguide/tutorial/news_section.html).

 ```php
 <?php namespace ${1:App}\Models;